infews/infews.github.io/source/daviswfrank_resume.html.md

 : After nearly twenty years of managing people - individuals and managers - I have found that the most important skill is providing empathetic feedback.
 I have built feedback systems and coached people to improve their feedback-giving and -receiving skills.

 Mentoring
 : I can coach others by sharing my personal and professional experience as they navigate challenges.
-I have helped college students pitch themselves for summer internships, mentored managers to become directors, and co-rewrote job descripts with Vice Presidents.
+I have helped college students pitch themselves for summer internships, mentored managers to become directors, and co-rewrote job descriptions with Vice Presidents.

 Team Building
 : I have established, inherited, and improved teams.
 I have moved code ownership from one team to another without missing a release.